cameleon15/f420-project/README.md

 ### Undecidability and Turing machines

 ## Methodology
 The method use to prove the undecidability is reduction.
-It goes from a Turing machine to Wang tiles to polyominoes to a set of 3 polyominoes.
+If there exists a reduction from a problem $A$ to a problem $B$ and problem $B$ is known to be undecidable, then the problem $B$ must also be undecidable.
+Therefore we will go from a Turing machine (Halting problem) to Wang tiles (Wang's domino problem) which will prove the undecidability of Wang tiles.
+Then we do a second reduction from Wang tiles to a set of 3 polyominoes.

 ### Reduction from Turing machine to Wang tiles